AnshumanFauzdar/Music-Reactive-WS2812B-Arduino/README.md

 This connection is for only one LED Strip and you can connect two LED strips to board on PIN 5 and 6

-And connect GND of pushbutton [Any part of button] and other[other than GND] to input 4 PIN on arduino board
+And connect GND of pushbutton [Any part of button] and other[other than GND] to input 0 PIN [RX written on PIN] on arduino board

 # Final Conclusion